Motor racing-Ferrari warned over COVID-19 protocol breach

 Some team bosses also left the Red Bull ring, including McLaren's Zak Brown.

-"We have rules of engagement for the senior members of the team... at the same time, that was planned from the beginning," McLaren team principal Andreas Seidl said of Brown's absence.

 "Zak had to fly back for business reasons but he was following all the necessary measures which are in place in terms of social distancing and isolating himself...
-I don't see any safety risk."
+I don't see any safety risk," said McLaren principal Andreas Seidl.

+Racing Point principal Otmar Szafnauer told reporters he was worried that some people might not be sticking to the rules.

+"I think the FIA should look further and make sure that everybody is doing it," he added.

 ((alan.baldwin@thomsonreuters.com; +442075427933;))